The writing guide below was developed for my workshop The Art of Dread: Crafting Contemporary Horror, but I offer it here for anyone who can use it:

 - Questions for You

 Let’s think of “practice” as a noun as well as a verb.
 You need to practice any skill in order to maintain and improve your abilities.
 You also want to think about developing a practice–a way of writing–that works for you.
-It might not stay the same throughout your writing career, but having a regular way of writing that you tend to stick to at any given time can help you be more productive.
+It might not stay the same throughout your writing life, but having a regular way of writing that you tend to stick to at any given time can help you be more productive.

 There are different opinions on what kind of practice you ought to strive for: